venkichinna/Characterizing_AND_Predicting_Early_Reviews_on_E-Commerce_Websites/README.md

 ### System Requirements:

-- Python 3.7 or later for backend processing.✔ XAMPP as the running platform for required program components.
+- Python 3.7 or later for backend processing.
+XAMPP as the running platform for required program components.

 ## Technology Stack